ntxn/Node.js-Bootcamp/natours/README.md

     h1 This is a placeholder heading
   ```

   In the template that extends `base` like overview or tour.
-Whatever inside the block content will be included in the final page
+Whatever inside the block content of overview/tour will override the content in base.
+However, if we write `block append content`/`block prepend content` then the content in tour will append at the end/start of whatever already in base

   ```
   extends base